Code: 15665 Posted: 07/01/2019

-This position includes the duties of maintenance of campus lawns, athletic turf, trees, shrubs, and flowers including annuals and perennials.
-Maintenance of sidewalks, roadways and parking lots may also be performed.
-The ability to operate motor vehicles and specialized grounds equipment to maintain lawns, athletic turf parking lots, roads and sidewalks is required.
-The operation of small motor vehicles is required not limited to trucks, loaders, and mowers, striping equipment and related hand and power tools.
+The Groundskeeper is responsible for maintenance of campus lawns, athletic turf, trees, shrubs, and flowers including annuals and perennials.
+Maintenance of sidewalks, roadways and parking lots.
+The ability to operate motor vehicles and specialized grounds equipment to maintain lawns, athletic turf parking lots, roads and sidewalks.
+Not limited to trucks, loaders, and mowers, striping equipment and related hand and power tools.
 Perform snow removal operations on campus including sidewalks, roads and parking lots.
-This position is a university staff, full-time, non-exempt, non-represented position.
-A six month permissive probation period may be required.
-Scheduled hours of work are Monday through Friday, 6 am – 2:30 pm.

 Essential Job Functions

 The Groundskeeper is responsible for maintaining and improving site grounds.
 Assigned work such as mowing, trimming, leaf removal, de-icing, etc. may fluctuate by season Essential functions and responsibilities of the position may vary by business needs.

 - Maintains and improves facility grounds and Athletic Turf